andris9/mime-model/README.md

 ### removeBody()

 Removes and returns body structure from a node.
-Useful when you want to body contents from one node to another.
+Useful when you want to move body contents from one node to another.

 ```
 node.removeBody() -> Object